kamicane/elements/doc/elements.md

 insertion
 =========

+Insertion will insert, inject or replace elements at certain places.

 ## appendChild

 Wrapper method of the native `appendChild` method.
 It will append another element as child element.

 ### Arguments